oakes/java-assignments/curriculum/week2.md

 ### Day 1

 * Review assignment (dynamic data structures - ATM)
-* Running Java code the normal way
+* Review
+  * Arrays and classes
-  * Main method
+  * Methods
+  * Control flow (if, while, for, throw)
+  * ArrayLists and HashMaps
+* Create a [ToDo project](../projects/ToDo)
 * Jar files
   * File -> Project Structure...
   * Click "Artifacts" and then the plus button
   * JAR -> From modules with dependencies...
   * Choose the main class and click OK
   * Build -> Build Artifacts...
-* Review
-  * Arrays and classes
-  * Methods
-  * Control flow (if, while, for, throw)
-  * ArrayLists and HashMaps
-* Create a [ToDo project](../projects/ToDo)

 ### Day 2